 Stress and Anxiety

 Cats are creatures of habit.
 They like their routines and become very upset when their routine is disturbed.
 Sometimes so upset about it, that they go on strike about eating.
 If all medical reasons have been ruled out about why a cat is losing weight, the reason very well could be psychological.
+Pheromones are a great way to help with stress without medicating.

 Weight loss, especially sudden weight loss can be a result of cancer as well.
 We never want to hear the “C” word, but sadly it happens.
 Cancer in the gastrointestinal tract can make cats lose weight quite quickly.
 Again, a veterinarian can diagnose by performing bloodwork, x-rays, ultrasound, and even a biopsy.